Dan J. Harkey

 Replace Electrical finish and incandescent light fixtures.

-Replace finish plumbing and fixtures with low-flow.
+Replace finished plumbing and fixtures with low-flow.

 Install solar panels on the rooftop.